 What is a Favicon?

 Favicons are icons that visually represent a website and/or brand.
-They’re the small images (usually 16x6 pixels) you see next to page titles in browser tabs, bookmarks and history.
-Ideally, a website’s favicon should be the same as the logo for the business.
+They 're the small images (usually 16x16 pixels) you see next to page titles in Google's mobile search results as well as browser tabs, bookmarks and history.
+Ideally, a website 's favicon should be the same as the logo for the business.

-Here’s what WooRank’s favicon looks like in a Google Chrome browser tab:
+Here's the icon in a Google Chrome browser tab:

-When a page doesn’t have a favicon listed in its source code the browser will show a generic icon used to represent a computer file:
+When a page doesn 't have a favicon listed in its source code the browser will show a generic icon representing:

 It was Microsoft's Internet Explorer 5 released in March 1999 that first supported this file.
 It was denoted as 'shortcut icon' in the rel element of the link code that was placed in the section a site.
 In December 1999, the favicon was standardized by the World Wide Web Consortium (W3C) with the recommendation of Hypertext Markup Language (HTML).